Warriors (1999 TV series): Episode one

 The next day, the platoon go out to pick up an injured Muslim child, leaving the base with their new interpreter, Minka.
-Along their route, they are blocked by anti-tank mines at a checkpoint manned by Croatian soldiers, who demand to be allowed to check the Warriors.
+Along their route, they are blocked by anti-tank mines at a checkpoint guarded by Croatian soldiers, who demand to be allowed to check the Warriors.
 They are eventually persuaded to let the Warriors through, who then roll through a damaged village.
 Upon arriving at the destination house, a small crowd of Croats has gathered outside, who refuse to enter because they believe the house to be occupied by Muslims.
 While talking to the residents, who have been informed they have 20 minutes to leave before the house is burnt down, the residents mention armed men visiting in the previous night and driving many locals away, with the small boy having jumped from a balcony to get away.
 Armed men in Croatian uniforms then show up, to fulfil their threats.
 Lieutenant Feeley attempts to convince them to leave the residents alone, but is unsuccessful, and the British soldiers evacuate the residents as the house is set alight.
 Langrubber arrives and admonishes Feeley for evacuating the civilians in the Warriors, stating that doing so is helping to ethnically cleanse the area and that the soldiers' job is merely to evacuate the child, with the British soldiers complying.
-Said child is found, badly injured, in a drainage pipe along the river, and rescued by Skeet.
+The child is found, badly injured, in a drainage pipe along the river, and rescued by Skeet.
 As the Warriors return to base with the child, they come upon the same checkpoint, unguarded but with the mines replaced.
 Lieutenant Feeley jumps out and kicks the mines out of the way, the Warriors getting through before the soldiers can return to stop him.
 He is scolded for this by Captain Gurney, as Langruber is significantly delayed by the angered soldiers when trying to drive through later.
 Lieutenant Loughrey and Minka chat, whilst Skeet watches over the resting child.
 He is visited by Lieutenant Feeley, who notes a small matchbox the child is clutching, and carefully pries a note out of it, which contains a phone number.
 Minka calls the phone number, finding it to be the boy's mother, enabling them to be reunited.